Associations of municipalities The position of HSY’s CEO at stake, in the background the appointments criticized as arbitrary

 At its meeting before Easter, the Board ended up voting on Inkinen’s trust.
 At the board meeting, the majority stated a vote of no confidence by 10–4 votes.

-The Greens voted in favor of Inkinen’s trust, among whom he eventually rose to lead HSY.
+The Greens voted in favor of Inkinen’s trust, among whom he once rose to lead HSY.
 He was the first to report a vote of no confidence Online news.

-HSY’s Chairman of the Board Mia Nygård-Peltola (Kok) says that Inkinen’s situation is still being discussed and he hopes for peace of mind in the preparation.
+HSY’s Chairman of the Board Mia Nygård-Peltola (Kok) says that the situation in Inkinen is still being discussed and hopes for peace of mind in the preparation.

 “We in the government have the role and responsibility of the employer in this matter.
 We will inform you when there is something to inform.
-Politicizing the issue is not part of this, ”says Nygård-Peltola.
+Politicization is not part of this. ”

 Nygård-Peltonen estimates that the matter will be resolved this week.